 does not have access to clean, modern energy sources

 100+ million tonnes of emissions have been reduced by Climate Impact Partners working with quality projects around the world

 Who We Are

-Together with the world’s leading companies and quality project partners we will reduce 1 billion tonnes of CO2 by 2030.Read more
+Together with the world’s leading companies and quality project partners we will reduce 1 billion tonnes of CO2.Read more

 We have developed a leading-edge due diligence process that goes beyond industry requirements and continually evolves to set best practice.Learn more